 - Larger elements draw more attention.
 Thus, make your most important KPIs the largest elements on the dashboard.

 - People read from left to right and top to bottom.
-Your most important metric should be in the top left corner, the least important in the bottom right.
+Your most important metric should be in the top left corner, and the least important in the bottom right.

-- Use familiar colors (such as red for loss, green for profit) and easy to read fonts to improve legibility
+- Use familiar colors (such as red for loss, green for profit) and easy-to-read fonts to improve legibility

 Search Pinterest for dashboards for inspiration.
 It’s best to borrow established design norms than to reinvent the wheel.

 While a project dashboard can bring a great deal of visibility and insight into your projects, it can also be hard to create, especially if you have to bring in data from multiple sources.
-A project management system such as Workamajig not only helps you track vital project data, but also integrates with other tools you already use.
+A project management system such as Workamajig not only helps you track vital project data but also integrates with other tools you already use.